newmatik/EsoCore/hardware/sensors/air quality sensor/README.md

 ## General Layout Requirements

+- Black solder mask with white silk screen
+- Silk screen for important components with information value only (such as connectors)
 - Prefer SMD components; avoid THT where feasible
 - Provide Tag-Connect pads for MCU programming
 - Include three fiducials on each SMD-assembled side